agilepro/software-craftsmanship/docs/Protocols/resetting-passwords.md

 The correct way is so simple.
 Why implement any other pattern?

 No matter what approach you take, a password reset requires secure access to a mailbox.
-If someone takes over a user’s mailbox, they can request undesired password resets.
+If someone takes over a user's mailbox, they can request undesired password resets.
 Given there always is this danger, sending a token that enables a password reset is superior in many way, and avoids a number of security problems, over sending a new password by email.

 The SSOFI open source identity server implements this protocol for you, so if you are looking for a freely available single sign-on service, consider this option.